allegro/bigflow/docs/cli.md

 ## Deploying to GCP

 CLI `deploy` commands deploy your **workflows** to Google Cloud Composer.
-On this stage, you should have two build artifacts created by the `bf build` command: DAG files and a Docker image.
+On this stage, you should have two build artifacts created by the `bigflow build` command: DAG files and a Docker image.

 There are three `deploy` commands: